phamquiluan/baro/README.md

 pip install -e .
 ```

-BARO has been tested on Linux and Windows machines with Python 3.10, 3.11, and 3.12.
+BARO has been tested on Linux and Windows, with different Python versions.
 More details are in [INSTALL.md](./INSTALL.md).

 ## How-to-use